Alcohol Inks To Make BEAUTIFUL Necklaces

 The MUST-HAVES for working with alcohol inks is a full bottle of just regular ol' rubbing alcohol.
 This is going to thin and mix your mix your colors.

-SIDE NOTE– some colors will stain on wood floors more than others, and the Mr.Clean Magic Erasers will take the color out, no matter what surface you are on.
+SIDE NOTE– if you accidentally splatter some on the floor these Magic Erasers are the only thing I have found that gets the color out of hardwood flooring.
+Some colors will stain on wood floors more than others, and the Mr.Clean Magic Erasers will take the color out, no matter what surface you are on.
 I had a horrible RED dye stain on a wooden floor, would not come out with tea soaking, vinegar, baking soda- NOTHING…except this:)

 Below I have the “ingredients” I needed to make the washers come to life with alcohol inks.
 The necessities are really just a bottle of rubbing alcohol and the alcohol inks (you CAN make them out of old markers, but I like the vibrancy of new ones)…everything else is really for mixture and texture.